• Skip to primary navigation

 • Do not cook the meatballs for a longer time.
 Overcooking the meat makes them chewy and tough in texture.

 • Use a metal cookie scoop to divide the meat mixture into equal parts.
-Put these small portions of the meat on a parchment paper or on a large plate, whichever is available.
-Spray some oil over the divided meat or just rub some oil on your palms.
+Put these small portions of the meat on parchment paper or a large plate, whichever is available.
+Spray some oil over the divided meat, or rub some oil on your palms.
 Then turn each meat portion into a round shape.
 The oil helps to roll the meatballs without sticking them to your hands.

-• In this recipe, you can also add an egg to the ground turkey mixture in this recipe.
+• You can also add an egg to the ground turkey mixture in this recipe.
 It helps to bind the meatballs and make them moist.

 Healthy ground turkey meatballs with gravy and mashed cauliflower in a serving deep dish